Irish studies

-Irish Studies is an interdisciplinary field of research devoted to the study of Ireland, History of Ireland.
-Geography of Ireland, Culture of Ireland, Literature of Ireland, Art of Ireland, Languages of Ireland, Politics of the Republic of Ireland, Politics of Northern Ireland and Irish people in Ireland and elsewhere.
+Irish studies is an interdisciplinary field of research devoted to the study of Ireland, the history, geography, culture, literature, art, languages, politics and of Irish people in Ireland and elsewhere.
 It is sometimes subsumed within the category of Celtic studies and European studies.

 In 2018, the Irish government launched a Global Ireland initiative which was designed to promote all aspects of Ireland, including culture, diplomacy and business, internationally.
 This supplemented the Culture Ireland initiative which was established in 2005.

 Centres

 There are a number of academic centres devoted to research and teaching in Irish Studies throughout the world.

 Ireland

 Each of the universities in Ireland has particular expertise in aspects of Irish studies.